cea-hpc/modules/INSTALL.rst

 your needs.
 The following steps are provided for example.
 They are not necessarily mandatory as it depends of the kind of setup you want to achieve.

-1. Tune the initialization scripts.
-Review of these scripts is highly encouraged as you may add or adapt specific stuff to get Modules initialized the way you want.

-2. Enable Modules initialization at shell startup.
+1. Enable Modules initialization at shell startup.
 An easy way to get module function defined and its associated configuration setup at shell startup is to make the initialization scripts part of the system-wide environment setup in ``/etc/profile.d``.
 To do so, make a link in this directory to the